mostlybadfly/jekyllsite/_posts/2016-3-7-done-hibernating.md

 ### Cryptopals

   This is something I keep going back to and I recently am on another kick.
 I realized that I didn't actually save my response to challenge 6 of set 1, this required a lot of refactoring and basically doing the challenge all over again.
 It was almost a good thing I didn't fully right it down, because it put me in a place where I had to play around with Ruby a lot to make sure I was getting the responses necessary to solve it.
-Here are a few things I learned as a result: